ixdat/ixdat/README.rst

     In-situ experimental data made easy

-Or rather, than exporting, you can take advantage of ``ixdat``'s powerful analysis tools and database backends to be a one-stop tool from messy raw data to public repository accompanying your breakthrough publication and advancing our field.
+Or rather than exporting, you can take advantage of ``ixdat``'s powerful analysis tools and database backends to be a one-stop tool from messy raw data to public repository accompanying your breakthrough publication and advancing our field.